 Sent from Action Biblique Church, Meinier, Switzerland

-From May 2016 until May 2018 Angèle served on a TIMO team working among the Fulani people of Niger.
+From May 2016 until May 2018 Angèle served on a TIMO team working among the Fulani people in West Africa.
+After the team had finished, she returned to West Africa in the autumn of 2018 to continue working among the Fulani.

 Could you partner with Angèle in this work?

-Angele is serving among the Fulani people in Niger.
+Angele is serving among the Fulani people in West Africa.

 As Angèle is based in Switzerland, if you would like to partner with her financially, please contact the Director for francophone Europe, Gilles Bonvallat via email at firstname.lastname@example.org or call our office on 0115 9838120 for more information.